31 May 1949 - 27 March 2023

 Thank you, for your fire and fight within; your loyalty and laughter; your steely stubborn strength; and your reassuring council.

 The sound of passing cars, like ocean waves on shore, the pitter patter of puppy paws up the hall, while my dog snores.
-Children play and magpie sings, as the old steam train whistles on its way.
+Children play and magpie sings, as an old steam train whistles on its way.
 This is some of what I hear.
-But mostly I hear a silence that my father used to fill, as I listen for sounds that are missing and a laughter that was once.
+But mostly I hear a silence my father used to fill, as I listen for sounds that are missing and the echoes of a laughter that once was, once.
+Now you join my dream, out there in the ever.